dm20/IoT-Light-System/README.md

 voltage level of one of its output pins, which is connected to an LED or some other type of light.

-### If you are searching for a solution for implementing a slider bar in Processing, then this repo will be very useful for you!
+### If you are in search of a solution for implementing a slider bar in Processing, then this repo will be very useful for you!

 The GUI is shown below.